Updated: Jan 2

-I would say if you are hesitant in any way try to start slow.
-This can help give your mind awareness on what it is like to eat not eat meat.
+I would say if you are hesitant in any way to try to start slow.
+This can help give your mind become aware of what it is like to eat not to eat meat.
 Some ideas for this, are starting with a Meatless Monday or gradually substituting one meatless meal a day in place of what you would normally eat.
 This allows you to start working up an arsenal of recipes you can make and plan out, so once you really dive in cooking meatless will be as easy as one, two, three.
-Of course you will try different recipes when you are fully living the veg life, but at least for now you can watch how it affects you and your wallet and your taste buds will agree it’s a great change.
+Of course, you will try different recipes when you are fully living the veg life, but at least for now you can watch how it affects you and your wallet and your taste buds will agree it’s a great change.

 Stock up on having more vegetables in your home.

 Be more conscious about why you are eating meatless, educate yourself on why you have chosen this lifestyle.
 Maybe it's for health reasons, for the environment, or for animal rights.
 For me starting out I was vegetarian for the animals and overtime I have transitioned to vegan for the animals and our environment.
-Although my husband switched mainly for health reasons and has seen a dramatic difference over time.
-Once I learned about why it was important to not eat meat and I was able to peacefully educate others about where there food comes from and how it affects the environment (when they inquired of course).
-When you understand why being meat free is important to you, you will have more desire to continue your journey.
+Although when my husband switched, it was mainly for health reasons and has seen a dramatic difference over time.
+Once I learned about why it was important to not eat meat and I was able to peacefully educate others about where their food comes from and how it affects the environment when they asked.
+When you understand why being meat-free is important to you, you will have more desire to continue your journey.

 My final tip is Don’t give up.

 Many people may try to discourage you.
 Don’t worry about them.
 This is your choice and you should be proud of that.
 You don’t have to go out and start proclaiming your change if you don't want to, but be proud that you are making a difference!
 It's important for our environment and sustaining the animals that we are still graced to have on this earth.
 Also sometimes there will be mistakes but if you accidentally mess up just keep going, you are in this for the long haul and your health and our environment is important so know that you are making a difference every time you go meatless.